Former Pittsfield jail opens its doors to the homeless

-PITTSFIELD, M.A.
-(NEWS10) With the weather getting colder, Berkshire County Sheriff Thomas Bowler is taking an unconventional approach in helping the homeless—turning the old jail into a temporary drop-in center.
+PITTSFIELD, Mass.
+(NEWS10) — With the weather getting colder, Berkshire County Sheriff Thomas Bowler is taking an unconventional approach in helping the homeless by turning the old jail into a temporary drop-in center.

 The Pittsfield Jail on Second Street hasn’t housed an inmate in nearly 20 years, but now the Sheriff’s Office is putting the bars behind them and opening up what used to be the visitation room to the homeless.